BenjaminMichaelis/AZ-305-certification-exam/index.md

     - Doesn't always make sense to backup blob snapshots (ex) into backup vault into same region
   - There are lots of settings
     - Ex: Azure backup does snapshots, but you can keep some instant snapshots locally for a period of time

-#### Data Solutions

-##### Structured

-- Column/Rows
-- Sql DB
-  - Azure SQL Db
-    - PaaS (managed solutions)
-    - 100TB capacity
-    - Autoscaling
-    - Service Tiers
-      - General Purpose
-        - 1 replica
-      - Buisness Critical
-        - High availability, multiple nodes
-        - 3 replicas
-      - HyperScale
-        - Shard data
-        - Can distribute requests over shards of the data
-        - Higher set of scale, spread over multiple page servers
-        - Multiple replicas
-  - Azure SQL Managed Instance
-    - PaaS (in Vnet)
-    - Better Compat
-  - SQL in IaaS VM
-    - You manage the whole thing
-    - There is a sql server IAAS sql extension
-      - Helps w/ automated backup/patching, etc.
-      - Sql data migration assistent tool
-  - Azure SQL Edge
-    - Optimized for IOT
-      - Large streams of information
-    - Very lightweight (less than 500mb memory footprint)
-- Security
-  - Classification
-    - Azure Purview
-  - Data at rest (TDE)
-  - In Transit
-    - Restrict endpoints, etc
-  - In Use
-    - DDM
-      - Dynamic Data Masking
-      - Hiding data from end user
-      - Ex: like if data is this classification, hide all of it except for last 4 number
-    - Always Encrypted

-##### Semi-Structured

-- JSON/XML
-- Table
-  - Key-Value
-- Cosmos DB
-  - Multi-Region
-    - Consistency
-      - Strong - it needs to be conistent in all regions
-      - Eventual - It just eventually needs to be consistent in regions
-  - API
-    - SQL/Mongo DB
-    - Cassandra
-    - Table - Key/Value
-    - Gremlin - Graph

-##### Unstructured

-- Docs/Media
-- Storage account
-  - BLOB (Binary large object)
-    - Block
-      - Access Tiers
-        - Premium Storage Account
-        - Standard Storage Account
-          - Hot
-          - Cool
-          - Archived
-            - Is Offline
-    - Page
-      - Good for random read writes
-      - Managed Disks
-        - STD HDD
-          - Performance generally increases with size
-        - STD SSD
-          - Performance generally increases with size
-        - Prem SSD
-          - Can change performance separate from size
-        - Ultra Disk
-          - Has three controls:
-            - Capacity
-            - IOPS
-            - Throughput
-    - Append
-  - Files
-    - Primarily for SMB
-    - NFS also works
-  - Queues
-    - FIFO solution
-  - Types of storage accounts
-    - Standard General Purpose V2
-    - Premium
-      - Types
-        - Block
-        - Files
-        - Page
-      - Generally high performance, but maybe have less options
-        - No GRS options - only LRS or ZRS
-  - Immuntability
-    - Legal holds
-    - Time based holds
-  - Security
-    - Access
-      - Firewalls
-      - IP's
-      - VNETs
-        - Service/Private endpoints
-    - Rights
-      - Access Keys - Don't use these
-      - Shared Access Signatures
-        - But these need to be signed by the access keys (disabling access keys would cause issues)
-        - Account Level (files, queues, etc)
-        - Service (operations, ips, etc.)
-      - RBAC Data

-- Replication Options
-  - LRS
-    - 3 copies of data within one data cluster (building)
-  - ZRS
-    - 3 copies across data centers
-  - GRS
-    - 3 copies

-##### Azure Data Factory

-- Source -> ETL (Get data out of somewhere, change it, load it into something else) (Data integration solution) -> Sink
-- It is a data orchestration solution
-  - 90+ built in connectors
-- Create a pipeline
-  - Set of activities to achieve a task
-    - Consume Data/Tranform Data, etc.
-- Self hosted Integration Runtime, that can feed things into azure data factory

-##### Azure Data Lake

-- Azure Data Lake Storage Gen 2
-- Build on top of Blob storage
-- Adds POSIX, etc
-- Is a place a bunch of data can go just to store raw data so you can transform it differently later on

 ## Design for high availability